v4ltages/OpenATDeluxe/README.md

 This is the repository of the Open Source remake of Airline Tycoon Deluxe.
 It will add support for Full HD resolution, and native support for platforms like Windows (10), Linux and OSx.

+The migration to Godot 4.4, was mostly done via AI tools as it would of been way too tedious to do by hand.

 ## Contributing

 Join our [Discord](https://discord.gg/epPf384)!

-You can help by getting involved in active development of [things to do](https://github.com/openairlinetycoon/OpenATDeluxe/projects/1), by suggesting new features, reporting bugs of the original game, or by bug-testing the game in its current state.
-Thanks in advance !
+You can help by getting involved in active development by suggesting new features, reporting bugs of the original game, or by bug-testing the game in its current state.
+Thanks in advance!

 ## Progress
 - Game rooms are nearly all added [#10](https://github.com/openairlinetycoon/OpenATDeluxe/issues/10)